microsoft/nni/docs/source/NAS/MutationPrimitives.rst

   # Block() will be repeated 1, 2, or 3 times
   self.blocks = nn.Repeat(Block(), (1, 3))

-  # FIXME
-  # The following use cases have known issues and will be fixed in current release

   # Can be used together with layer choice
   # With deep copy, the 3 layers will have the same label, thus share the choice
   self.blocks = nn.Repeat(nn.LayerChoice([...]), (1, 3))